kingarthurdavis78/startup/README.md

 application logic (Host)- Once you start the game, it takes the host through three rounds.
 Each round consists of a user response period, voting period, and then a dispay of the scoreboard.
 At the end of the game it takes the host back to the game select menu. application logic (User)- The player creates a Player object and joins a server.
 The player object is how responses and votes are sent to the server.
 As the game progresses the user provides a response and a vote for each round.

+## Service deliverable

+For this deliverable I created an HTTP service to host my frontend and provide backend endpoints.

+Node.js/Express HTTP service - done!
+Static middleware for frontend - done!
+Calls to third party endpoints - I don't need this for my website Backend service endpoints - Placeholders for login that stores the current user on the server.
+Endpoints for player and game state.
+Frontend calls service endpoints - I did this using the fetch function.

 ---